TheDreamer123/When-The-Sword-Is-Sus/README.md

 # When The Sword Is Sus:
 Swords but definitely not normal.

-**WARNING: Using this mod can cause one to go insane, uncontrollable laugh if your humor is the most broken in the multiverse and/or death by extremelly satire and unfunny jokes.**
+**WARNING: Using this mod can cause one to go insane, uncontrollable laugh if your humor is the most broken in the multiverse and/or death by extremely satire and unfunny jokes.**

 ## What does this mod do?
 This mod adds a bunch of cursed swords, some even with custom abilities!